You can make a difference...

 (1975) Merle Haggard]

-[a triadic bugle introduction used as a signature on the
+a solo trumpet introduction used as a signature on both the TV and

 Composer: Josef Bonime (ASCAP)